 The goal of crates is to reduce the number of visible tracks.
 For example, having a playlist of “Classics” “Uplifting” “Groovy” can allow you to cut down on search time.
 Creating playlists for Genres is also another useful way to group top-level genres or even sub-genres.

 Be creative with your playlist names.
 There are no rules.
-It’s another way to personalise your music library and speed up your workflow on the decks.
+It’s another way to personalize your music library and speed up your workflow on the decks.

 The key is to continue to adjust and refine your playlists.
 Try to keep them reasonable in size.
 You don’t want to have to scroll endlessly.
 If you find that the playlist is too big you should try to break it down further into smaller playlists.
 You can nest playlists within each other much like a folder structure on your PC.